🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-the charts below show changesnin the proportion of energy produced from different resources in a country in 1985 and 2003
+the charts below show changes in the proportion of energy produced from different resources in a country in 1985 an 2003

-The pie chart below shows the results of a survey of the causes of poor learning outcomes in schools in a particular country in 2011.
+The chart and table below give information about tourists at a particular holiday resort in Australia.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 You should write at least 150 words.

 See All